DSOI-ALL/devops-microcosm/README.md

 5. Type "http://localhost:8086/bugzilla-5.0/" in your browser to access the Bugzilla web interface.

 6. Login to the administrator account with the credentials used in step 3 to configure your issue tracking service.

+##### -  Manual configuration steps for Hubot

+1. Upon a successful "vagrant up", ssh into the VM using "vagrant ssh mediaWiki".

+2. Navigate to "/home/vagrant/myhubot" as the vagrant user.

+3. Type "yo hubot --defaults" to create a hubot with the default settings.

+4. The "myhubot>" prompt should appear.
+Type "myhubot help" for a list of available commands.